Tutorial on survival modeling with applications to omics data: Discussion

-Another limitation of most of the reviewed methods is that they identify omics features predictive of survival, but they cannot determine causal relationships.
+Another limitation of most of the reviewed methods is that they identify omics features prognostic of survival, but they cannot determine causal relationships.
 Causality is a fundamental notion to understand omics features causing disease progression, which will allow one to reliably intervene omics features for targeted therapies.
-There are two popular models, Pearl's structural causal model (SCM) and Rubin's causal model (RCM), both of which introduce perturbations to draw causal inference. \cite{Farooq2023} utilized SCM-based causal discovery approaches to unravel relationships between omics features and survival of breast cancer patients.
-However, to identify reliable causal relations for clinical applications, laboratory-based experiments, e.g. clustered regularly interspaced short palindromic repeats (CRISPR) techniques \citep{Wang2023}, are often necessary to verify the functional relevance of the identified omics features.
+There are two popular causal inference models, Pearl's structural causal model (SCM) and Rubin's causal model (RCM), both of which introduce perturbations to draw causal inference. \cite{Farooq2023} utilized SCM-based causal discovery approaches to unravel relationships between omics features and survival of breast cancer patients.
+However, to identify reliable causal relations for clinical applications, laboratory-based experiments, e.g., clustered regularly interspaced short palindromic repeats (CRISPR) techniques \citep{Wang2023}, are often necessary to verify the functional relevance of the identified omics features.
+High-dimensional RCM-based mediation analysis has been used to investigate the indirect effect transmitted by omics features between an exposure and survival outcomes \citep{Song2020,Song2021}.
 Causal mediation analysis is an important tool, which considers the problem of decomposing the causal effect of treatment/exposure into direct and indirect effects \citep{Lange2011,VanderWeele2011}.
-The direct effect corresponds to the effect of a treatment directly on the survival outcome, while an indirect effect corresponds to the effect of a treatment on the outcome that is due to its effect on an intermediate variable (e.g. gene expression) that also has a causal effect on the survival outcome.
-High-dimensional RCM-based mediation analysis has been used to investigate the indirect effect transmitted by omics features between an exposure and survival outcomes \citep{Song2020,Song2021}.
-Targeted learning also fills a much needed gap between statistical modelling and causal inference \citep{vanderLaan2011,vanderLaan2018}. \cite{Tuglus2011} used targeted maximum likelihood estimation to provide an interpretable causal measure of variable importance for the discovery of biomarkers and omics features.
-Another way to formalize personalized medicine is dynamic treatment regimes \citep{Tsiatis2019, Deliu2023} that encompasses causal inference and takes into account for the variability in omics, environment and lifestyle factors for each individual to improve the treatment of a particular patient.
+The direct effect corresponds to the effect of a treatment directly on the survival outcome, while an indirect effect corresponds to the effect of a treatment on the outcome that is due to its effect on an intermediate variable (e.g., gene expression) that also has a causal effect on the survival outcome.
+Targeted learning also fills a much needed gap between statistical modeling and causal inference \citep{vanderLaan2011,vanderLaan2018}. \cite{Tuglus2011} used targeted maximum likelihood estimation to provide an interpretable causal measure of variable importance for the discovery of biomarkers and omics features.
+Another way to formalize personalized medicine is dynamic treatment regimes \citep{Chakraborty2013,Tsiatis2019,Deliu2023} that encompasses causal inference and takes into account for the variability in omics, environment and lifestyle factors for each individual to improve the treatment of a particular patient.
+However, all the causal machine learning methods require further methodological developments for adaptation to survival modeling with high-dimensional input data.